tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

 **DISCUSS** The intent is that the final version of this draft only describe a single scheme, after further discussion of the various tradeoffs.

-**DISCUSS** Both of the methods in this draft rely on zstd with a shared dictionary, however they are agnostic as to the algorithm as long as it supports the use of an application-specified dictionary.
-Is there an argument for using a difference scheme?
+**DISCUSS** Both of the methods in this draft rely on Zstandard {{ZSTD}} with a shared dictionary, however they are agnostic as to the algorithm as long as it supports the use of an application-specified dictionary.
+Is there an alternative scheme worth consideration?

 ## Defining the Certificate Listing